 This message is being sent to employees represented by the Coalition of Kaiser Permanente Unions.

-Despite this progress, Coalition union leaders announced plans to strike in early October in our Colorado, Mid-Atlantic States, Northern California, Northwest, and Southern California regions.
+Despite this progress, Coalition union leaders continued plans to have their members employed at Kaiser Permanente walk off the job Wednesday, October 4, in our Colorado, Mid-Atlantic States, Northern California, Northwest, and Southern California markets.

 While these plans to strike are disappointing, we remain committed to reaching an agreement that is good for our employees, our members, and our organization, and we will continue to bargain in good faith with the Coalition.

 Since national bargaining began in April 2023, we have focused on achieving a new contract that continues to provide you with market-leading wages, excellent benefits, generous retirement income plans, and valuable professional development opportunities.